 - To verify to the university whether the student has completed all mandatory immunizations

-- Other instances required by law, or that are timely and necessary to protect the health and safety of others.
-For example, certain communicable diseases will be reported to the Benton County Health Department.
+- Other instances required by law; for example, certain communicable diseases must be reported to the Benton County Health Department

 Release of Medical Information

 SHS encourages students to be in direct contact with their parents about their health situation.
-A student may call a parent from the clinician’s office, allowing the parent to speak directly with the clinician during the appointment.
+A student may also call a parent directly from the clinician’s office, allowing the parent to speak with the clinician directly at the time of the appointment.